Apart of Me app

 How to get the app |

-Apart of Me app is a therapeutic game, designed to support young people who have experienced grief, taking them on a journey of healing through a magical and immersive world.
+The Apart of Me app is a therapeutic game designed to support young people who have experienced grief, taking them on a journey of healing through a magical and immersive world.

-Before entering, there is a disclaimer noting the app collects anonymous data which may be shared for research and learning purposes, asking for consent.
+Before entering, there's a disclaimer noting the app collects anonymous data which may be shared for research and learning purposes, asking for consent.
 You can use the app regardless of your answer.

-You can then self navigate your character around the magical world using touch screen.
-A back pack icon features on the screen which you can tap at any time to reveal a map of the island.
-There are interactive features which will light up and you can tap on, as well as the following features based on the underlying themes of acceptance, peace, wisdom and connection.
+You can then navigate your character around the magical world using the touch screen.
+A backpack icon features on the screen which you can tap at any time to reveal a map of the island.
+There are interactive features that light up and that you can tap on, as well as the following features based on the underlying themes of acceptance, peace, wisdom and connection.

-- The Cave – listen to others experiences featuring a new story each time you leave the game and return to the cave
+- The Cave – here you can listen to others experiences; features a new story each time you leave the game and return to the cave.

-For the complete app description, go to the app website(external link), Google Play(external link), App Store(external link) or, for a more detailed review, see Reviews.
+For the complete app description, go to the app website(external link), Google Play(external link), or App Store(external link), or See Reviews below for a more detailed review.

 PROS | CONS |